David Lang’s “Simple Song for Soprano and Strings”

 Praised by Opera News for her “gleaming tone,” soprano Cree Carrico is an emerging singing actress quickly gaining recognition as an interpreter of 20th and 21st century works.
-This season, Carrico will perform the role of the Nameless Soprano in Angels in America with New York City Opera, a double bill as Williamson Girl/Soprano in Difficulty of Crossing a Field/Little Match Girl Passion with Portland Opera, Diana in Orpheus in the Underworld with New Orleans Opera, Esther in Morning Star with On Site Opera, and Rosemary Kennedy in JFK with Opera de Montréal, Beck in Today it Rains Workshop with American Opera Projects and Opera Parallele and Stella in A Streetcar Named Desire with Opera Company of Middlebury.
+This season, Carrico will perform the role of the Nameless Soprano in Angels in America with New York City Opera, a double bill as Williamson Girl/Soprano in Difficulty of Crossing a Field/Little Match Girl Passion with Portland Opera, Diana in Orpheus in the Underworld with New Orleans Opera, Esther in Morning Star with On Site Opera, Rosemary Kennedy in JFK with Opera de Montréal, Beck in Today it Rains Workshop with American Opera Projects and Opera Parallele and Stella in A Streetcar Named Desire with Opera Company of Middlebury.
 Additionally, she will sing the Soprano solo in Lang’s Simple Song with Chamber Music Northwest, performs as a soloist at Midtown Detroit’s Annual Noel Night and will sing with the New Chamber Ballet as a soloist in Stray Bird.

 Cree débuted with the Fort Worth Opera as Rosemary Kennedy in the world première of David T. Little and Royce Vavrek’s JFK.
 Additionally, in past seasons, Carrico performed Lauretta in the prestigious Merola Opera Program’s production of Gianni Schicchi at San Fransisco Opera, the title role of Evangeline in Concert with Longfellow Chorus, and Younger Alyce in Memphis Opera’s production of Glory Denied.
 Cree can also be heard on the cast recording of David Lang’s chamber opera The Difficulty of Crossing a Field produced by Beth Morrison Projects.